SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_HOOMD.md

 <!-- #endregion -->

 <!-- #region id="WM_9PpDwKuoA" -->
-First we are setting up our environment.
+First, we are setting up our environment.
 We use an already compiled and packaged installation of HOOMD-blue and the DLEXT plugin.
 We copy it from google drive and install pysages for it.
-This may require for you to have read permissions to the shared google drive.
+This may require you to have read permissions to the shared google drive.
 We also have a google collab that performs this installation for reference.

 <!-- #endregion -->